-AMNet Site Liaison

-standing subcommittees: Education Outreach Subcommittee (EOS), and Network Operations Subcommittee (NOS), a representative from the SAES scientific community; and the Co-Chair of the Budget Advisory Committee.
+Mercury in the Environment & Links to Deposition Voting Members of Budget Advisory Committee NADP Coordinator QAAG Chair DMAG Chair NADP Recorder NAL Director AMNet Site Liaison standing subcommittees: Education Outreach Subcommittee (EOS), and Network Operations Subcommittee (NOS), a representative from the SAES scientific community; and the Co-Chair of the Budget Advisory Committee.
 In the event of a tie, the Program Chair will cast the deciding vote.
 These members are empowered to set policy and make decisions concerning the technical and scientific aspects of the Program.

-The ex officio nonvoting members include the SAES Regional Administrative Advisors, the National Program Leader for USDA/NIFA, NOS Vice-Chair, NOS Secretary, EOS Vice-Chair/ Secretary, Chair of each Science Committee, voting members of the Budget Advisory Committee, the NADP Coordinator, the QAAG Chair, the DMAG Chair, the NADP Recorder, the Directors of each of the analytical laboratories (Central Analytical Laboratory and the Mercury Analytical Laboratory), and the AMNet Site Liaison.
+The ex officio nonvoting members include the SAES Regional Administrative Advisors, the National Program Leader for USDA/NIFA, NOS Vice-Chair, NOS Secretary, EOS Vice-Chair/ Secretary, Chair of each Science Committee, voting members of the Budget Advisory Committee, the NADP Coordinator, the QAAG Chair, the DMAG Chair, the NADP Recorder, the Director of the analytical laboratory (NADP Analytical Laboratory), and the AMNet Site Liaison.